 These exercises will help you be lighter on the court and get used to staying on your toes.
 When combining these exercises in a longer circuit, you will get a strong cardio benefit and work on your endurance as your muscles will begin to burn through the sets.

-2. Agility Jumps
+2. Agility Jumps for Badminton Players

 The second group of exercises are something I like to call “Agility Jumps”.
 These are a variety of exercises that all involve jumping while staying on your toes.
 You can mix and match these exercises in any way that you like, but I generally like to do 3 sets of each exercise in a row before moving on.
 In each set, you will 20 seconds of a slow-moderate pace and 10 seconds of a full speed 100% energy pace.
 These exercises include: